top of page

 Alongside literature, I became a journalist for French television and now serve as Director of International Affairs at Le Journal du Parlement and Nouvelles Diplomatiques, Head of International Relations at the Comité de l’Europe, and a Professor of Geopolitics and Communication at HEC Paris.

-I have contributed to numerous publications, including The UNESCO Courier and Figaro Vox, and participated in the Malraux Commission’s White Paper on European Culture.
+I contributed to numerous publications, including The UNESCO Courier and Figaro Vox, and participated in the Malraux Commission’s White Paper on European Culture.

 These experiences deepened my understanding of political language — and of what official narratives often leave unspoken.